 Take a Driving Tour of Covered Bridges

-One of Frederick County’s most treasured attractions is its covered bridges.
+Among Frederick County’s most treasured attractions are its covered bridges.
 Northern Frederick County is home to three historic covered bridges that are listed on the National Park Service's National Register of Historic Places and part of only six remaining covered bridges in the state of Maryland.

 Take a self-guided driving tour to visit Frederick County’s bridges, all within 12-miles of each other.
 The three bridges—Utica Mills, Loy’s Station and Roddy Road—all date back to the 1800s and have adjacent recreational areas.
 In total, the tour goes for 33 miles.
 Start north of Frederick by US Route 15 (Catoctin Mountain Highway) and Old Frederick Road.
 Along the way, you’ll see towering trees, rolling hills and farmlands.